elasekness/BMS500C-2024/Day3.md

 	mkdir alignments

-Copy the acin, hsp70, and ssu fasta files from BMS500-2024/alignments to your alignments directory (assuming you're in your home directory).
+Copy the actin, hsp70, and ssu fasta files from BMS500-2024/alignments to your alignments directory (assuming you're in your home directory).

 	cp ../BMS500-2024/alignments/*fasta alignments

  * What is the `*` doing here?

-Extract the contigs assigned as _Cryptosporidium_ actin, Hsp70, and ssu (based on your BLAST results) from your `contigs.final.fa` file and append them to their respective multi-fasta file in the `alignments` directory.
+Extract the contigs assigned as _Cryptosporidium_ actin, Hsp70, and ssu (based on your BLAST results) from your `contigs.final.fa` file and append them to their respective multi-fasta file in the `alignments` directory. <br>
 We will use a small Python script that I wrote to extract each contig and append it to the proper fasta file.
-The script requires a file with the name of the contig to extract and the fasta file, from which to extract it.
+The script requires a file with the name of the contig to extract and the fasta file, from which to extract it.<br>
 An example of the workflow is provided below, assuming that the contig 'k119_0' was identified as a _Cryptosporidium_ actin gene.

 	cd assembly
 	echo 'k119_0' > seqlist.txt
  	gi_fastasampler.py seqlist.txt final.contigs.fa >> ../alignments/actin.fasta

 > `echo` simply returns the thing that we've echoed to STDOUT.
-Here we are echoing the name of the 'k119_0' contig and writing it to a file called 'seqlist.txt'
+Here we are echoing the name of the 'k119_0' contig and writing it to a file called 'seqlist.txt'<br>
-> `gi_fastasampler.py` is the Python script that will extract the fasta entry corresponding to the accession(s) in the seqlist.txt file.
+> `gi_fastasampler.py` is the Python script that will extract the fasta entry corresponding to the accession(s) in the seqlist.txt file.<br>
->  Remember that `>>` adds/appends information to a file instead of overwriting it.
+>  Remember that `>>` adds/appends information to a file instead of overwriting it.<br>
-* Perform the same set of operations for your assembled actin, Hsp70, and ssu sequences (if you have them).
+* Perform the same set of operations for your assembled Hsp70, and ssu contigs (if you have them).

 Align the sequences in each fasta file with [mafft](https://mafft.cbrc.jp/alignment/software/).